Historic Third Ward (Milwaukee): Urban decline and renewal

-21st Century
+21st century

 In 2000, the Historic Third Ward Association began co-sponsoring Milwaukee's premier art event, Gallery Night and Day, a quarterly event which attracts thousands of visitors to the neighborhood.
 The Historic Third Ward experienced an influx of upscale women's boutiques, restaurants and high-end furnishings businesses.
 In 2005, the Milwaukee Public Market opened to the public offering an array of year-round indoor gourmet and specialty food options.
 Later in 2010, Erie Street Plaza, a small park and public space built on a former parking lot, opened on the southern edge of the neighborhood, near the confluence of the Milwaukee River and Kinnickinnic River.

 The Hop began service in 2018, connecting the neighborhood to Downtown Milwaukee to the Milwaukee Intermodal Station.
 The Hop has a station located at the Milwaukee Public Market.
 In 2019, murals by two European artists appeared in the area.
 First, two murals by French artist MTO were commissioned on private property, spotlighting endangered species. ' Later the same summer, the iconic mural "The Unsung Hero" by German artist Andreas von Chrzanowski, "Case Maclaim" was commissioned by Singerman Real Estate for the PH Dye Building.
 The six-story mural is visible from Highway 794 and is now a Historic Third Ward tourist attraction. ' By 2022, nearly all of the historic structures in the Third Ward have been redeveloped into residential, commercial or retail uses.
 Developers in the 2020s began to focus more heavily on new construction projects like the 31-story 333 North Water development at the corner of Water Street and St Paul Avenue, the new Kimpton Journeyman Hotel, and various apartment buildings.

-Historic District
+Historic district

 In 1984 a cluster of the Third's historic warehouses and industrial buildings built from 1892 to 1928 was designated a NRHP historic district.
 It is bounded by the Milwaukee River, I-94, and some modern warehouses and parking lots to the east.
-Here are some contributing structures:
+Contributing structures include: